Bla Bla Car: The unicorn’s UK launch analysed

 A unique offering in its own right, and a European startup behemoth of a success story, Bla Bla Car launched onto UK television in July last year for a two month advertising burst.
 They did so with an animated spot and yet another peculiar character making an appearance.

 Despite having an app download call to action (CTA) appearing at the very end in both versions of their ad, and no URL shown at all, our data analysts estimate that Bla Bla still achieved a commendable cost per visit of £1.92.
-With a clearer creative message, more day of week planning and further optimisations throughout the campaign, this number can be reduced still and it will be interesting to see how Bla Bla approach 2016 with their next TV media investment.
+With a clearer creative message, more meticulous day-of-week planning and further optimisations throughout the campaign, this number can potentially be reduced further still and it will be interesting to see how Bla Bla approach 2016 with their next TV media investment.